It might surprise you that I connect values, morals and ethics with children’s mental health.

 These are just a few of many possible values which might be important to you.
 Values can change over time too.

-At Everlief (the clinic I run with my husband), we have created sets of “values cards” which young people can sort through, and create a shortlist of their values.
+At Everlief (the clinic I run with my husband), the idea that values are important for children’s mental health is very important to us.
+We have created sets of “values cards” which young people can sort through, and create a shortlist of their values.
 You can see some of these cards throughout this article.
 Once the young person has their shortlist, we talk through which ones the young person is already “living”.
-Then we talk about how they can “live” each one a bit more each day.
+Then we talk about how they can live each one a bit more each day.
 For example, if “Living life to its fullest” is an important value, the young person might decide to try something new each day, like a new food or a new activity.